 This is not the case with PureVPN.
 The company is in the “pro torrenting” camp, so feel free to share files as much as you like.
 It isn’t even necessary to use specific servers for this task.

-However, do not expect to be able to access Netflix while using PureVPN.
+However, do not expect to be able to get unfettered access Netflix while using PureVPN.
 Netflix is cracking down on people who use VPNs to access their streaming service.
 Testing revealed that Netflix has definitely identified PureVPN users and blocked their access.
 If you use this VPN service, then you’ll have to find a different way to watch Stranger Things.

 PureVPN’s Speed Test Results